Prompt engineering

-Prompt engineering is a technique used in natural language processing (NLP) to improve the performance of the language model by providing them with more context and information about the task in hand.
-It involves creating prompts, which are short pieces of text that provide additional information or guidance to the model, such as the topic or genre of the text it will generate.
-By using prompts, the model can better understand what kind of output is expected and produce more accurate and relevant results.
-In Llama 2 the size of the context, in terms of number of tokens, has doubled from 2048 to 4096.
+Prompt engineering is a technique used in natural language processing (NLP) to improve the performance of large language models (LLMs) by providing them with more context and information about the task in hand.
+It involves creating prompts—short pieces of text—to provide additional information or guidance to the model to produce more accurate and relevant results.

-Detailed, explicit instructions produce better results than open-ended prompts: You can think about giving explicit instructions as using rules and restrictions to how Llama 2 responds to your prompt.
+Detailed, explicit instructions produce better results than open-ended prompts.
+Giving explicit instructions is like placing rules and restrictions on how the model responds to your prompt.

 Explain this to me like a topic on a children's educational network show teaching elementary students.